 Yes,we do accept AP or other college level courses.
 AP scores must be sent through www.collegeboard.org.
 Farmingdale will accept equivalent courses of "C" or better for transfer.
 For further questions regarding AP scores or transfer credits, please contact the Transfer Services Department at 631-420-2594.

 The application deadline for the Fall semester is May 1 and January 3rd for the Spring.
 Please note that individual curriculum's follow different deadlines (i.e. Nursing, Dental Hygiene, etc.)

-- If you are denied admission, you can enroll in classes as a non-matriculated student to complete any required prerequisites or raise your GPA.
-Before registering, please meet with an advisor.
-They can guide you in the right direction to ultimately gain acceptance to the College.
+If you are denied admission, you can enroll in classes as a non-matriculated student to complete any required prerequisites or raise your GPA.
+Before registering, please meet with an advisor in the Academic Advisement and Information Center (AAIC).
+An advisor can guide you in the right direction to ultimately gain acceptance to the College.

-- Yes, to schedule an appointment with an Admissions counselor, please call (631) 420-2200.
+To schedule an appointment with an Admissions counselor, please call the Office of Admissions at 631-420-2200.
 Please make sure to bring any transcripts with you to your appointment; they may be unofficial for the purpose of this meeting.

 Interested in visiting our campus?
 We can't wait to meet you!
 Please view our Campus Tour page.

 Yes.
 Each semester, prospective students and their families and friends are invited to learn about Farmingdale State.
 Open House is a great opportunity to tour the campus, meet current students and faculty, ask questions concerning financial aid, residence life, athletics, admissions, academic course offerings and any other areas.
 Please visit the Open House website to make a reservation!

 Farmingdale welcomes International students.
 For details on how to apply, please reference our International Students page for more information.